cyberrangecz/docs/docs/user-guide-basic/training-agenda/training-definition/linear-training-definition.md

 ??? preview "Preview"

     Click the button to show how the training definition will look from the perspective of the trainee.
+Solution and hints are automatically revealed in the preview of the training definition in the opposite of the training run where the hint or solution needs to be revealed by clicking the respective button.

     <p align="center">
       <img src="../../../../img/user-guide-basic/training-agenda/training-definition/TD-preview.png">